-OUTCOME 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER
+OBJECTIVE 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER

-Impact Management Outcomes: To appoint a suitably qualified and experienced Environmental Control Officer.
-Potontial impact to avoid Failure to appoint an ECO will result in non-compliance with the Environmental Authorisation and the requirements of Potential impact to avoid the EMPr.
-Impact Management Outcome The conditions of Environmental Authorisation and the requirements of the EMPr are imple emented and monitored Impact Management Outcome during all phases of the development, which will promote sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and expe rienced Environmental Control Officer must be appointed before any Mr. W. Nel During design phase activities commence on site. activities commence on site.
-The appointed ECO must adb The appointed ECO must adhere to the requirements stated in Chapter 15 and 17 of the EMPr and any other requirements specified in the Environmental Authorisation.
-The appointed ECO must be advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
-Performance Indicator A qualified ECO is appointed prior to the commencement of any const ruction activities (inclue ding pre-construction set- up activities) on site.
+Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
+Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the Environmental Authorisation and the requirements of the EMPr.
+Impact Management Outcome The conditions of Environmental Authorisation and the requirements of the EMPr are implemented and monitored during all phases of the development, which will promote sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period activities commence on site.
+The appointed ECO must address any other requirements speciments.
+The appointed ECO must be appointed. rienced Environmental Control Officer must be appointed before any mere to the requirements stated in Chapter 15 and 17 of the EMPr and fied in the Environmental Authorisation. advised of the construction start date, before any activities commence perform a pre-commencement inspection and plan for environmental action workers.
+George Municipality: Water & Sanitation: Civil Engineering Services During design phase

+Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (including pre-construction set- up activities) on site.

-OUTCOMES 2: UPDATE ENVIRONMENTAL MANAGEMENT PROGRAMME
+OBJECTIVE 2: UPDATE ENVIRONMENTAL MANAGEMENT PROGRAMME